18th Cavalry (India): Formation

-Operations during the British Raj
+In 1936, the unit was renamed 18th King Edward VII's Own Cavalry when Edward VIII was expected to ascended the throne to make clear it was named for King Edward VII.
+In 1940 it became the second to last cavalry regiment to be mechanised, leaving only the 17th Queen Victoria's Own Poona Horse still mounted on horses (though it too would be mechanised a month later).

+Military operations between 1921 and 1939

+The regiment, while still mounted cavalry, took part in the August to September 1933 Mohmand and Bajaur operations and the July to October 1935 Loe-Agra and Mohmand operations.
+The 1935 operations was to suppress the Mohmands, north of the Khyber Pass, after their raiding on the plains and attacks on road construction parties.
+The campaign witnessed a night operation to capture the heights around the Nahakki Pass.

 Second World War

-In December 1940, during the Second World War, the regiment was mechanized.
+In December 1940, during the Second World War, the regiment was mechanised.
 It formed part of the 3rd Indian Motor Brigade, which was initially part of the 1st Indian Armoured Division.

-The brigade was detached from the division, and dispatched to Egypt along with its units including the 18th King Edward's Own Cavalry.
+The brigade was detached from the division, and dispatched to Egypt in late January 1941, along with its units including the 18th King Edward's Own Cavalry.
 The regiment then served in the Western Desert campaign.
 The regiment, and the brigade, were attached to a number of different formations that included the 2nd Armoured Division, the 7th Armoured Division, and the 9th Australian Division who they were with during the Siege of Tobruk.
 The regiment also supplied men for the Indian Long Range Squadron.
 The brigade was later overrun by the Italians during the Battle of Gazala, and took some days to reform.
-After the brigade reformed, the regiment was equipped as follows: Cavalry Carrier - 2 x Reconnaissance Squadron, 1 x AT Squadron.
+After the brigade re-formed, the regiment was equipped as follows: Cavalry Carrier - 2 x Reconnaissance Squadron, 1 x AT Squadron.

-On 30 June, the brigade was ordered to hand over 50 per cent of its vehicles to the Eighth Army, and was dispersed and the regiment was allotted to the defence of the Nile Delta and guard duties.
-In August, the brigade reformed and was allocated the regiment.
+On 30 June, the brigade was ordered to hand over 50 per cent of its vehicles to the Eighth Army, and was dispersed; the regiment was allotted to the defence of the Nile Delta and guard duties.
+In August, the brigade re-formed and was allocated the regiment.
 It travelled overland to Sahneh, in Persia via Baghdad, and was placed under the command of the 31st Indian Armoured Division (formally the 1st Indian Armoured Division).
 In late November it then moved to Shaibah, 7 mi from Basra.
 From here the regiment returned to India in January 1943, and the brigade was reconstituted as the 43rd Indian Infantry Brigade (Lorried) at Shaibah at the end of January 1943.
-In the middle of the year, it moved to Rawalpindi and commenced conversion to a light cruiser regiment.
-By the end of the year, the regiment successfully converted into a light cruiser tank regiment.
-The regiment was split up after that, serving in different parts of India when the Japanese surrender came in August 1945.
+In the middle of the year, the regiment moved to Rawalpindi and commenced conversion to a light cruiser regiment, which was successfully completed by the end of the year.
+The regiment was split up after that, and elements were serving in different parts of India when the Japanese surrender came in August 1945.